Enhancing Screen Time Identification in Children with a Multi-View Vision Language Model and Screen Time Tracker: Method

 \subsubsection{View Selection}

-Image sequences captured from STT are in time series, representing objects from different views and timestamps.
+The image stream captured from STT is in time series, representing objects from different views and timestamps.
+The term 'view' used in this paper is similar to 'perspective'.
+It refers to images captured from the same camera at different time instants, but within the same scene.
+This view selection module converts temporal change in images frames to spatial change in perspective/view.
 Images taken from the same scene with small variations of position, height, and orientation are considered similar, though environmental condition like light, time of the day may change.
 We sought for a mapping rule that is robust enough to reveal spatial relationships and partial or occluded screen information.
 To capture coherent image features, we chose a contrastive learning-based embedding approach to encode the images and analyze their similarity.
-Assuming the egocentric image sequences $I_1, I_2, I_3, ..., I_n$, for each image $I_i$, we used contrastive language-image pre-training (CLIP) to convert images to embeddings $CLIP(I_i)$.
-For any two images $I_m$ and $I_n$, we measured the cosine similarity between two embeddings via:
+Assuming the egocentric image stream $I_1, I_2, I_3, ..., I_n$, for each image $I_i$, we used contrastive language-image pre-training (CLIP) \cite{radford2021learningtransferablevisualmodels} to convert images to embeddings $CLIP(I_i)$.
+The CLIP enables pairwise image similarity comparison without prior knowledge, making it more adaptable than heuristic methods such as K-Means, which rely on predefined clusters and struggle with the variability of real-world screen detection images.